eyespywmlileye/PerosnalProjects/README.md

 # Personal Projects
-A few personal projects I made from Jan 2022 to June 2022:
+A few personal projects I made from Jan 2022 to Sep 2022:

 > Gold Predictor => Time Series
 * Aim: Predict the futre price of gold, this is a multivariant forecasting model , it uses other macro factors that affect gold e.g the strength of the dollar , to predict the price of gold.
 Forecasting for stock prices can be very difficult as there are many factors to consider and thus data to gather